Angels in the early morning

 Parched the flowers they bear along.

-We are busy working to bring Emily Dickinson's "Angels in the early morning" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Angels in the early morning" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Angels in the early morning" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.